-You can use the Dependencies functionality in Smartsheet for automatic calculation and adjustment of dates for tasks as values for Duration (how long a task will take) and Predecessors (which tasks must happen first) change.
+You can use the Dependencies functionality in Smartsheet for automatic calculation and adjustment of dates as values for Duration (how long something will take to finish) and Predecessors (what must happen first) change.
 Once dependencies are enabled, your sheet will have the following functionality:

-- Altering the start or end date on the defined predecessor task will immediately adjust the dates of any dependent tasks.
+- Altering the start or end date on the defined predecessor will immediately adjust the dates of any dependents.

-- Entering any two values for the start date, end date, and duration columns for a task will automatically calculate the third value.
+- Entering any two values for the start date, end date, and duration columns will automatically calculate the third value.

 - Start and end dates, duration, and % complete will roll up to parent rows as summary calculations.

-- When you enter a Duration and Predecessor value for a task, start and end dates will populate automatically based on the Working Days schedule established in the sheet’s Project Settings.
+- When you enter a Duration and Predecessor value, start and end dates will populate automatically based on the Working Days schedule established in the sheet’s Project Settings.

-- Parent row values are read-only, as they’re calculated automatically based on values in the child rows (sub-tasks).
+- Parent row values are read-only, as they’re calculated automatically based on values in the child rows.
 Learn more in our article on Parent Rollup Functionality.

-- You can highlight the Critical Path in the Gantt chart to visualize tasks that drive the overall project duration.
-Check out our Help Center article on Critical Path for details.
+- You can highlight the Critical Path in the Gantt chart to visualize what drives the overall project duration.
+See the Help Center article on Critical Path for details.

 To enable dependencies in your sheet: